Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Proposed Reconciliation Protocol

-She then orders these codewords based on the log a-posteriori probability ratios at the output of the decoder $\mathbf{l}_{i,out}$.
+In Fig. \ref{fig:Protocol}, an overview of our proposed protocol is shown.
+The protocol has two decoding steps, the first with a short blocklength low-rate inner code, the second with a long blocklength high-rate outer code.
+The blocklength of the outer high rate code $N_{out}$ is chosen as a multiple of the information length of the inner code $N_{in}$, $N_{out} = A\cdot N_{in}\cdot R_{in}$, where $R_{in}$ is the rate of the short blocklength code.
+At the start of the protocol, Alice and Bob perform multi-dimensional reconciliation with $N_{in}$ chosen to be very small, and $\beta_{in}$, the reconciliation efficiency of the first decoding step, $ > 1$.
+Instead of confirming whether the codeword is correctly decoded using the syndrome of the LDPC code and the CRC bits, Alice orders these codewords based on the log a-posteriori probability ratios at the output of the decoder $\mathbf{l}_{i,out}$.
 For each codeword, Alice calculates $q_i = \sum_{j = 1}^{N_l}{|l_{i,out_j}|}$.
 The higher $q_i$ is, the more certain the decoder is about the correctness of the decoded codeword.
+This is because the log a-posteriori probabilities increase in magnitude as the decoder converges.
 After sorting the codewords based on $q_i$, Alice decides to accept only a fraction of the codewords with the highest $q_i$.
-This fraction is the accepted frame rate (AFR) and is equivalent to $(1-\text{FER})$ in standard reconciliation.
+This fraction is the accepted frame rate (AFR) and equals $(1-\text{FER})$ in standard reconciliation.
 The cut-off value $q_c$ for which to accept or reject decoded codewords to obtain a given AFR can be determined through simulations.
 Then, all decoded codewords for which $q \leq q_c$ are accepted, while the others are discarded.
-It is important to note that all codewords are completely independent from each other.
+It is important to note that the decoding of a codeword does not depend on any other codeword.
+The number of reconciliation attempts $K$ required to have enough bits for the second error correction step is a random variable with $\mathbb{E}[K] = \frac{N_{out}}{N_{in} \cdot R_{in} \cdot \text{AFR}}$.